 As the name suggests, As-Built drawings are prepared once the infrastructure project is fully built.
 At this point, the contractor would be in a much better position to start As-Built drawings because all the information of newly built infrastructure will be fully accurate and represent accurate ground information.

 Although it is to note that the construction takes place in phases and takes many months so the contractor can plan to start the As-Built drawings of those items that are constructed at the initial phase.
-For example, As-Built Drawings of underground services and drainage services can commence once those services placed on-site and execution process is totally complete and the contractor is ready to start the construction of superstructure.
+For example, As-Built Drawings of underground services and drainage services can commence once those services placed on-site and the execution process is totally complete and the contractor is ready to start the construction of the superstructure.

 Why As-Built drawings are so important?

 As-built drawings are very important when a new project is planned to execute in the same place.
 The Client and design consultant and all other stakeholders would need this information to design the new infrastructure around it.

 For example, if there is a single carriageway road and it is planned to widen it to make it a dual carriageway road, then all the as-built information of underground and above ground infrastructure plays a very important role here.
 Some drainage gullies may need to move or relocate to a new carriageway position, so their as-built information, levels are needed to connect with the new drainage system.

 In the same way all underground utility services need to relocate to the new hard shoulder or footway location so their as-built information would be needed to connect newly diverted ducts with existing networks.

 In nutshell, As-built information helps to develop new infrastructure with much more precision and less number assumption, as a result, contractor and designer would design and estimate the project cost accurately as compare to a situation where As-Built information’s are not available.